AG releases interview transcripts in Cuomo harassment probe

 The Albany County sheriff’s office filed a criminal complaint against Cuomo over Commisso’s groping allegation late last month.

-In her interview with investigators, Commisso said that although working in the governor’s office was a “dream job,” Cuomo made quips about her appearance, called her “honey” and asked her about her sex life.
+In her interview with investigators, Commisso said Cuomo made comments about her appearance, called her “honey” and asked her about her sex life.
 She said when she wore a dress rather than pants to work, the governor said it was “about time that you showed some leg.”

 She also described the alleged assault at the governor’s mansion, saying that even as she pushed Cuomo away, she worried she would be the one who got in trouble if she slapped him or made a scene.